abarker/set-package-attribute/README.rst

 For full documentation, see https://abarker.github.io/set-package-attribute.

-Also available on PyPI at: <coming soon>
+Also available on PyPI for installation with pip.

 Brief usage summary
 ===================